signag/raspi-cam-srv/docs/LiveScreen.md

 Here, the metadata of the currently visible photo/video are shown.
 The metadata are captured within the same **Capturing Request** together with the photo itself.
 In the case of videos, the metadata are captured immediately before recording starts.

+Alternatively to metadata, the histogram of the photo can be shown.